jkenney1123/Bayesian-Final-Exam/README.md

 ## Contributions
 This project provides insights into the application of Bayesian methods in change-point detection and demonstrates the use of Gibbs sampling and Metropolis Hastings algorithms in parameter estimation.
 The detailed analysis and results can aid in understanding the historical trends and patterns in coal mining disasters.

 # Model Comparison on Regression Models
+# Problem 3
 ## Objective
 The objective of this project is to compare two competing regression models, a linear model and a quadratic model, using a given dataset.
 We aim to determine the marginal distributions for each model and evaluate their performance using the Bayes factor.
 Additionally, we will explore how the Bayes factor changes when the prior distributions are replaced by improper constant priors.
 ## Project Overview